 Seriously, they’re asking you to provide that again?!

 Nobody likes to hear they are being audited.
 Although requests for IT inventory, software license, security and compliance audits have become routine for IT departments, the effort to conduct them has not because no IT audit is exactly the same as any previous one.
 Often the requested information has changed and so have the assets that are the focus of the audit.
+Here is where reporting and auditing plays a significant role.

 Effective enterprise IT audits depend on knowing about all physical, virtual and cloud assets.
 They require specific details about each server, desktop, application, database, and middleware and especially their relationships.